shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

         exit chatroom u
         return

 This defines a very basic chatroom with the character "Unknown" (``u``).
 In this particular chatroom, the player is allowed to make a choice, as defined under the ``menu:`` code.
-For more on writing chatrooms and creating choices, see [[INSERT LINK HERE]].
+For more on writing chatrooms and creating choices, see :ref:`Advanced Chatroom Features`.
 There are many more things you can do besides just chatrooms as well, such as having characters send text messages or call the player.
 For more on those, see the corresponding sections in the documentation.

 Creating an Expired Chatroom
 -----------------------------